PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

 It is important to note that differences in the means between different ancestry groups do not necessarily correspond to differences in the risk (e.g., changes in disease prevalence, or mean biomarker values) between the populations.
 Instead, these differences are caused by changes in allele frequencies and linkage disequilibrium (LD) patterns between ancestry groups.
-This illustrates that the genetic ancestry is important for determining the relative risk, and multiple methods that can account for these differences have been implemented within the pgsc_calc pipeline.
+This illustrates that genetic ancestry is important for determining relative risk, and multiple methods to adjust for these differences have been implemented within the pgsc_calc pipeline.

 Methods for reporting and adjusting PGS in the context of ancestry
 ------------------------------------------------------------------
 .. _adjustment methods:

-When a PGS is being applied to a genetically homogenous population (e.g. cluster of individuals of similar genetic ancestry), then the standard normalization is to normalize the calculated PGS using the sample mean and standard deviation.
+When a PGS is being applied to a genetically homogenous population (e.g. cluster of individuals of similar genetic ancestry), then the standard method is to normalize the calculated PGS using the sample mean and standard deviation.
 This can be performed by running pgsc_calc and taking the Z-score of the PGS SUM.
-However, wish to adjust the score to remove the effects of genetic ancestry on score distributions than the ``--run_ancestry`` method can combine your PGS with a reference panel of individuals (default 1000 Genomes) and adjusted using multiple methods (`Figure 2`_).
-These methods both start by creating a PCA of the reference panel, and projecting individual(s) genotypes into the genetic ancestry space to determine their placement.
-The two groups of methods (empirical and continuous PCA-based) use these data and the calculated PGS to report the PGS and we describe them below.
+However, if you wish to adjust the PGS in order to remove the effects of genetic ancestry on score distributions than the ``--run_ancestry`` method can combine your PGS with a reference panel of individuals (default 1000 Genomes) and apply standard methods for adjusting PGS (`Figure 2`_).
+These methods both start by creating a PCA of the reference panel, and projecting individual(s) into the genetic ancestry space to determine their placement and most similar population.
+The two groups of methods (empirical and continuous PCA-based) use these data and the calculated PGS to report the PGS.

 .. _Figure 2:
 .. figure:: screenshots/Fig_AncestryMethods.png